hoobs-org/HOOBS/docs/SDK.md

 const version = await hoobs.sdk.version();
 ```

-To include the SDK in a Vue application, you will also need to include the sdk export and configure the Vuex store.
+To include the SDK in a Vue application, simply pass the sdk into a Vue.use() call.
+You will also need to define a token store.
+This example uses Vuex.

 ```js
 import hoobs from "@hoobs/sdk";